MicrosoftDocs/sdk-api/sdk-api-src/content/accctrl/ne-accctrl-_access_mode.md

 ### -field SET_AUDIT_SUCCESS

-Indicates a <a href="https://msdn.microsoft.com/library/windows/hardware/ff556771">SYSTEM_AUDIT_ACE</a>
-						 structure that generates audit messages for successful attempts to use the specified access rights.
+Indicates a <a href="https://msdn.microsoft.com/library/windows/hardware/ff556771">SYSTEM_AUDIT_ACE</a>structure that generates audit messages for successful attempts to use the specified access rights.

 On input, this value combines the specified rights with any existing audited access rights for the trustee.